LBHackney-IT/Data-Platform-Playbook/docs/playbook/training-modules/Module-01.md

 iii.
 Open the `Query editor`.

 iv.
 Make sure workgroup is `sandbox` and you are using the `sandbox-raw-zone` database.
 Run a simple query in Athena against your tables created or updated by the crawlers.
 You can generate a SQL preview query by selecting the three vertical dots by the table name and select `Preview Table` to see the top 10 lines.
-The dialect of SQL used in Athena is `Presto SQL`.
+The dialect of SQL used in Athena is [Presto SQL](https://prestodb.io/docs/current/sql.html).

 v.
 You should now be able to repeat steps 6-9 for the job that *you* created as the code should now have been deployed into to main Data Platform repository.

+&nbsp;
 >:raised_hands: Congratulations!
 You have completed Module 01!